 In the past, publishers who did not have or did not want their own Google Ad Manager (GAM) account could use Sortable’s GAM.
-At Sortable, we referred to this as our Sortable Ad Server, or Hosted solution.
+At Sortable, we referred to this as our Sortable Ad Server, or our Hosted solution.
 This was made possible by a Google product called Scaled Partner Management (SPM), which allowed multiple publishers to be registered under Sortable’s account.

 Google is now replacing their SPM product with Multiple Customer Management (MCM) Manage Inventory for all Google Certified Publishing Partners including Sortable.
 This requires all publishers to have their own Ad Manager account when Google discontinues SPM on July 1, 2021.

 All publishers will need their own Ad Manager account to monetize with Google and Sortable going forward.
 Sortable will still manage your inventory through our Ad Manager account, but inventory we monetize on your behalf will be associated with your own network code (account ID).

 No code changes are necessary on your site(s).
 You simply need to follow the steps outlined below to create or log in to your own Ad Manager account and grant Sortable the permission needed to represent your inventory.
 All tag changes will be handled by Sortable through our JS tag file.

 - First, provide Sortable with an email address you want to be associated with your Google Ad Manager account.
 This email address will be used to create your new Google Ad Manager account.
 If the email address you have provided is not currently associated with your GAM, AdSense, or AdMob accounts and you have one, please provide an email address associated with those accounts.
 If you prefer to use an existing Ad Manager account, please provide the email address associated with that Ad Manager.

 - You will receive an invitation by email from Google containing a request from Sortable to manage your inventory.
 This email will be sent to the address you provided in step 1.